-To enter Song Mode, make sure playback is stopped, and then press Menu, and then tap Song to enter Song Mode.
+To enter Song Mode, make sure playback is stopped, then press Menu, and then tap Song.
 Alternatively, press Song (MPC X).

 In Song Mode, each of the sequences you've created in this project assigned to a pad.
 The sequence playlist is to the left of the pads, showing the song's structure.